Rubiks cube with social icons

 You don’t!

-On the sunrise flight back home from the Summit, I was reflecting on my opportunity to lament with other like minds about our own wicked problems: frustrations with the social network powers that be, the limitations of the current social tool offering, and general collective strife of working in a field that changes faster than a Twitter feed.
+I reflected on my opportunity to lament with other like minds about our own wicked problems: frustrations with the social network powers that be, the limitations of the current social tool offering, and general collective strife of working in a field that changes faster than a Twitter feed.

-I realized something: We need to change our perspective on our wicked problem.
+I realized we need to change our perspective on our wicked problem.

 What about you?
-What’s your wicked problem and what can be your good enough solution?
+What’s your wicked problem and what is your solution?

 Comments